-3. Lift up the bottom section of the sofa air bed and bring all the way up.
+3. Lift up the bottom section of the sofa bed and bring all the way up.

-4. Rotate the lever lock counter-clockwise, securing back to the locked position.
+4. Rotate the lever lock "counter-clockwise", securing the bottom section of the sofa bed back into locked position.

 5. Grasp the pull strap and proceed to bring sofa all the way up.
 Once the sofa is back in original position, replace the sofa back cushions.